 What are some strategies you’ve found to be helpful for teaching your kids to keep their spaces organized?
 Do you all work together or prefer a “divide and conquer” approach?
 I’d love to hear your ideas!

-Lianne helped create Rebecca Thompson’s books in The Consciously Parenting Series and edited many audio recordings related to parenting and healing trauma.
-Lianne enjoys working from home as a web designer and online business manager, playing the piano, and blogging recipes.
+Lianne has been part of The Consciously Parenting Project since it began in 2007.
+Lianne enjoys working from home as a web designer and online business manager, cooking, and blogging recipes.